Linaro/website/_posts/2017/05/2017-05-31-linaro-digital-home-group-celebrates-three-years.markdown

 **LHG: What’s Happening Now**

-LHG has been working with Linux-based multimedia on ARM since inception and that effort is reflected in the [Linux Multimedia on ARM](https://collaborate.linaro.org/display/EP/Linux+Multimedia+on+ARM) Lead Project.
+LHG has been working with Linux-based multimedia on Arm since inception and that effort is reflected in the [Linux Multimedia on Arm](https://collaborate.linaro.org/display/EP/Linux+Multimedia+on+Arm) Lead Project.
 In this Lead Project, LHG continues to evolve the OpenSDK and OP-TEE/DRM integrations on Linux-based set-top solutions, and provide innovation in the RDK.
 The latest implementation of the LHG OpenEmbedded builds can be found [here](https://github.com/linaro-home/lhg-oe-manifests).

 {% include media.html media_url="https://www.youtube.com/watch?v=zmOTyKFeyCs" %}